You invest time and money in social media marketing. This investment should yield measurable results.

 7. Comments

-Here’s an example from Reddit showing the number of comments a post has:
+Here’s an example from Reddit showing how many comments a post has:

 Why Comments Are Important